 Detection of factors involved in osteogenesis and bone remodeling using histochemistry and immunohistochemistry is not frequently applied in studies on GBR-MSA in dentistry.
 Mostly, only selected factors were investigated.
-In line with former studies[74,75] we applied a broader panel of antibodies including vessel markers like vWF.
+In line with former studies[74,75] we applied a broader panel of antibodies including vessel markers like factor VIII/von Willebrand factor.
 The immunostaining pattern obtained revealed similar findings as for remodeling of allografts[76].
-However, the direct comparison of the immunolabeling of osteogenic factors like runx2 and AP between both sides showed stronger immunopositivity after the application of UA-ADRCs, which underlines better and faster bone regeneration.
-The finding of middle-sized osteoclasts on the surface of newly formed and allogenic bone and on debris accumulations at 6 wk after GBR-MSA, with a higher osteoclast density after the application of UA-ADRCs than without UA-ADRCs (Figure 6E, F and Figure 8A-D), was in line with earlier reports in the literature[77,78] about osteoclasts involved in bone remodeling (which was increased after application of UA-ADRCs compared to the situation without UA-ADRCs).
-This phenomenon must not be confused with foreign material resorption by multinucleated giant cells[77] that was not observed in the present study.
-The denser vascularization on the cell treated side (detected with both histomorphometry and anti-vWF immunohistochemistry) that was treated with UA-ARDCs underlines the importance of the coupling of angiogenesis and osteogenesis in bone regeneration[79].
+However, the direct comparison of the immunolabeling of osteogenic factors like runt-related transcription factor 2 and AP between both sides showed stronger immunopositivity after the application of UA-ADRCs, which underlines better and faster bone regeneration.
+The finding of middle-sized osteoclasts on the surface of newly formed and allogeneic bone and on debris accumulations at 6 wk after GBR-MSA, with a higher osteoclast density after the application of UA-ADRCs than without UA-ADRCs (Figure 6E, 6F, and Figure 8A-D), was in line with earlier reports in the literature[77,78] about osteoclasts involved in bone remodeling (which was increased after application of UA-ADRCs compared to the situation without UA-ADRCs).
+This phenomenon must not be confused with foreign material resorption by multinucleated giant cells[77].
+That was not observed in the present study.
+The denser vascularization on the cell treated side (detected with both histomorphometry and anti-factor VIII/von Willebrand factor immunohistochemistry) that was treated with UA-ARDCs underlines the importance of the coupling of angiogenesis and osteogenesis in bone regeneration[79].

 We did not characterize the UA-ADRCs isolated from lipoaspirate with the Transpose RT system and Matrase Reagent (both from InGeneron) in the present study.
 However, a very recent study compared cell suspensions that were obtained by isolating cells from lipoaspirate from 12 healthy donors using the Transpose RT system and Matrase Reagent (thereafter: "TRT-MR cell suspensions") with cell suspensions that were obtained by isolating cells from lipoaspirate from the same donors just mechanically (i.e., using the Transpose RT system but without Matrase Reagent) (thereafter: "TRT cell suspensions")[53].
 It was found that the mean cell yield (numbers of cells/g of processed lipoaspirate) was approximately twelve times higher in TRT-MR cell suspensions than in TRT cell suspensions (p < 0.001), and cells in TRT-MR cell suspensions formed on average 16 times more colony forming units (considered to be an indicator of stemness) per g lipoaspirate than cells in TRT cell suspensions (p < 0.001)[53].
-Of note, the mean relative number of viable cells in TRT-MR cell suspensions (85.9% ± 1.1%; mean ± se) exceeded the proposed minimum threshold for the viability of cells in the SVF of 70 % established by the International Federation for Adipose Therapeutics and Science (IFATS)[80], whereas the mean relative number of viable cells in TRT suspensions (61.7% ± 2.6%) did not (p < 0.001)[53].
-On the other hand, cells in TRT-MR cell suspensions exhibited no statistically significant differences in the expression of regenerative cell-associated genes such as Oct4, Hes1 and Klf4 compared to cells in TRT cell suspensions[53].
+Of note, the mean relative number of viable cells in TRT-MR cell suspensions (85.9% ± 1.1%; mean ± se) exceeded the proposed minimum threshold for the viability of cells in the stromal vascular fraction of 70 % established by the International Federation for Adipose Therapeutics and Science[80], whereas the mean relative number of viable cells in TRT suspensions (61.7% ± 2.6%) did not (p < 0.001)[53].
+On the other hand, cells in TRT-MR cell suspensions exhibited no statistically significant differences in the expression of regenerative cell-associated genes such as Oct4, Hes1, and Klf4 compared to cells in TRT cell suspensions[53].